 DLC stands for Diamond Like Coating.
 As the name suggests, it adds hardness and resistance properties to the iron.
 Its thickness is measured on a nano-scale.

 This coating was also used by BMW Motorsport on the rocker arms of the P54.
-This race engine used the E90 320i rocker arms which are originally uncoated.
-It's a hack to save on cost, I preferred not to risk my S54.
+This race engine used the E90 320i rocker arms (SKU: 11337549034) which are originally uncoated.
+It's a great hack to save on cost.

 Up next: we get the OEM camshafts out, compare them side by side with Schrick, and get the new camshafts in fast.